 ACIL Allen has a long history of work on hydrogen.
 In 2003 we prepared a report entitled the National Hydrogen Study.
 This report marked the period when hydrogen last enjoyed some attention in Australia.
 However, Australia’s interest in hydrogen waned considerably in the years that followed.
 But this all changed again in 2018 when COAG agreed to the Chief Scientist’s proposal that Australia should prepare a National Hydrogen Strategy.

-We believe that increased strategic long-term thinking on energy is a good way to help ensure that the community and industry are well equipped to manage the decarbonisation of the Australian economy.
+We believe that increased strategic long-term thinking about our energy supplies (and how we use them) is essential to help ensure that the community and industry have access to technologies that can help them reduce their emissions as the Australian economy decarbonises.
 Indeed, developing a National Hydrogen Strategy was one of the recommendations of the National Hydrogen Study in 2003.

 So why, after so many years, has there been a renewed upsurge in interest in hydrogen?
 There are several developments that have combined to cause governments to again focus their attention on hydrogen.
 These include:

-- The growing urgency to address climate change by reducing greenhouse gas emissions.
+- The growing urgency to avoid the dangerous impacts of climate change by reducing the world’s greenhouse gas emissions.
 This is providing ‘demand push’ as zero emissions hydrogen is regarded as an important means of reducing emissions.

 - The large and growing investment in hydrogen end use technologies.
+Hydrogen is an important technology for reducing emissions in a number of areas, including transport, ‘greening’ gas networks and decarbonising industry.
 This is creating ‘demand pull’ for hydrogen.

-- The significant investment in identifying reliable and sustainable hydrogen supply chains.
+- The significant and growing investment in identifying reliable and sustainable hydrogen supply chains.
 Again, this is creating ‘demand push’.

-The National Hydrogen Strategy is likely to help drive the emergence of a new group of industries.
-At the same time, there may be another group of industries that will see their markets decline.
+ACIL Allen also prepared several of the reports and papers commissioned by the National Hydrogen Strategy Taskforce.
+As the National Hydrogen Strategy is implemented it is likely to drive the emergence of a new group of industries.
+At the same time, other industries may see their markets decline.
 New and existing firms would obviously prefer to be included in the first group.
-Those in the second group should be planning for how they will manage the transition to a lower carbon society.
-We stand ready to assist our clients in either of these tasks and to support any contribution they wish to make to the preparation of Australia’s National Hydrogen Strategy.
+Those in the second group should be planning for how they will manage the transition to a lower carbon economy.
+We stand ready to assist our clients in either of these tasks.